Lab-Data-Concepts/dscsa/doc/10_Requirements.md

 The DSCSA currently has an implementation due date of November 27, 2023.
 That date might change due to COVID-19 impacts.

+## Scope of the DSCSA

+The DSCSA applies to the to the movement of product in the supply chain apply only to prescription drugs *“…in a finished dosage form for administration to a patient without substantial further manufacturing (such as capsules, tablets, and lyophilized products before reconstitution)“*.

+### Combination Products

+Some devices are classified by the FDA as drug-device or biologic-device Combination Products (CPs).
+If the FDA has determined that the Primary Mode of Action (PMOA) of your product is as a drug or a biologic, then your
+CP may not be exempt from the DSCSA.

 ## Business Scenarios

 The following business scenarios indicate a highly flexible solution is needed.